-Whatever your “game” maybe, if you want to take it to the next level Hypnosis is the way.
+Whatever your “game” may be, if you desire to take it to the next level, Hypnosis is the way!

 In 1929, few years after inventing the technology called electroencephalogram (EEG), Hans Berger understood that our brain’s activity doesn’t stop even when we aren’t actively doing anything.
-Dr. Berger noticed that while the person connected the EEG machine was resting, the needle of the EEG machine was detecting a brain.
+Dr. Berger noticed that while the person connected to the EEG machine was resting, the needle of the EEG machine was detecting a brain.
 The experiments' discoveries conducted by this German psychiatric were ignored by the rest of the scientific community far more concerned with the mind “conscious activity.”
 It took over 70 years for the world to understand that Berger’s discovery was the key to a new door into our mind showing that even when it feels like our brain is “off,” a powerful system, the default-mode network is running in the background, completely unnoticed by our conscious awareness.
 This system, the one that is “on” when we are “off” is often responsible for creating insight and breakthrough.
 This system is what we refer to as the “subconscious mind. “

 Great performers never just hope they’ll be on top of their game.
 Instead, they’ll actively create a specific condition that will elicit their personal best.

 In Hypnosis, the sensory experience can be modified; the experience of the body can be altered, and in particular, it is possible to control pain.
-The subject in hypnosis can efficiently direct his introspection in the different sectors of his body, and he can enlarge or reduce the sensations that come from inside his body, he can alter the sensible physiological parameters such as the heartbeat, the respiratory rhythm, the temperature skin.
+The subject/person in hypnosis can efficiently direct his introspection in the different sectors of his body.
+He can enlarge or reduce the sensations that come from inside his body, he can alter the sensible physiological parameters such as the heartbeat, the respiratory rhythm, the temperature skin.

-In hypnosis, there is the possibility of altering the quality and quantity of voluntary muscular control, of motility and in particular of modifying some modalities of the functioning of our organism, believed outside of any voluntary control, such as those of the neurovegetative system, of the system neuroendocrine and the immune system.
+In hypnosis, there is the possibility of altering the quality and quantity of voluntary muscular control, of motility and in particular of modifying some modalities of the functioning of our organism.
+This is believed outside of any voluntary control, such as those of the neurovegetative system, of the system neuroendocrine and the immune system.

 Emotions are a response of the organism to moments of existence.
 While the voluntary control of emotions in the waking state seems to be a particularly difficult task, in hypnosis these can be amplified or resized; and there is also the possibility of suddenly moving from one emotion to another in relation to the suggestions given by the hypnotist.

-All this, above listed, can serve actors, artists, athletes, performers (a manager speaking to his team, as a student taking a test, they are performing) at any level, professional and amatorial.
+All this, as listed above, can serve actors, artists, athletes, performers at any level (a manager speaking to his team, as or a student taking a test, they are all performing), professional and amatorial.
 Hypnotherapy can serve you well to become your potentialities.